EMI-Group/Incremental-Optimization/README.md

-# IOPs
+# Incremental Optimization

-The official implementation of IOPs [1] with MATLAB.
+The official implementation of Incremental Optimization [1] with MATLAB.

 ## Reference